Nasdaq/NasdaqCloudDataService-SDK-Java/README.md

 ## Docker

-   Docker images are already configured to run SDK.
-See here for instructions (https://github.com/Nasdaq/CloudDataService/blob/master/docker/README.md)
+   Docker images are already configured to run the SDK.
+View the instructions (https://github.com/Nasdaq/CloudDataService/blob/master/docker/README.md)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.